nasare34/nasare34/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=nasare34&label=Profile%20views&color=0e75b6&style=flat" alt="nasare34" /> </p>

-- 🔬 I currently work as a **Machine Learning Researcher and Engineer** at **Ghana NLP**, where I contribute to AI projects that support under-resourced languages and healthcare applications.
+- 🔬 I currently work as a **Machine Learning Researcher and Engineer** at **Ghana NLP**, where I contribute to AI projects that support under-resourced languages.
+  I'm also leading the development of a **document translation app** to test the real-world use cases of **Khaya AI**.

-- 🧠 I'm actively working on projects focused on **AI in healthcare**, including a deep learning-powered teleophthalmology system for diabetic retinopathy detection using ResNet.
+- 🧠 I'm actively working on projects focused on **AI in healthcare**, including **enhancing polyp detection and segmentation in gastrointestinal endoscopy** using deep learning algorithms on the **Kvasir dataset**.

 - 🖼️ I'm also exploring **SwinUNetR** for image processing and segmentation tasks in medical imaging.